Syrah / Shiraz

 Where It Grows Best

 Syrah demonstrates exceptional adaptability across climates but achieves its finest expressions in clearly defined temperature zones.
 The Northern Rhône produces structured, aromatic wines with fine-grained tannins, higher acidity, and a lean fruit profile at moderate body and alcohol; oak, if used, is typically French.
 South Australia, particularly the Barossa Valley and McLaren Vale, is the home of Shiraz: richer, ripe-fruited, and fuller in both body and alcohol, often matured in American oak.
-Transitional zones such as the Walla Walla AVA in Washington State and cooler parts of South Africa showcase Syrah's middle ground, balancing ripeness with freshness.
+Transitional zones such as the Walla Walla AVA in Washington State, cooler parts of South Africa, and New Zealand's Hawke's Bay showcase Syrah's middle ground, balancing ripeness with freshness.
+New Zealand has emerged as the Southern Hemisphere's most explicit Northern-Rhône stylistic counterpart, with Hawke's Bay (and to a lesser extent Waiheke Island) producing peppery, violet-lifted, fine-acid Syrah that bears little resemblance to warm-climate Australian Shiraz.
 Rotundone, the compound responsible for Syrah's signature pepperiness, is most prevalent in cooler climates and at higher elevations.

 - Côte-Rôtie (Northern Rhône): steep south- and southeast-facing slopes on granite and schist soils, divided into the firmer Côte Brune and the more elegant Côte Blonde; up to 20% Viognier may be co-fermented with Syrah